qwertie/ecsharp/_posts/2014-06-29-blogging-on-github.md

     {% endfor %}
     ~~~

-13. (Hyde) Actually, I made so many little changes and fixes, there's little reason to list them all.
+13. (Hyde) The Older and Newer buttons had broken links because they assumed the blog would be the home page.
+And you know what, I made so many little changes and fixes, I won't list them all.
 Let's just say you can clone my repo and make it your own, if you like.

 ## Writing blog posts